awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 1. To save your settings, choose **Save rules**\.
 Next, choose **Close** on the confirmation page\.

-## Create a VPC Security Group for a Private Amazon RDS DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB"></a>
+## Create a VPC Security Group for a Private DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB"></a>

-To keep your Amazon RDS DB instance private, create a second security group for private access\.
+To keep your DB instance private, create a second security group for private access\.
 To connect to private instances in your VPC, you add inbound rules to your VPC security group that allow traffic from your web server only\.

 **To create a VPC security group**